Critical information regarding paying your tuition: As a student at CCRI, you have a financial responsibility to meet payment obligations

 Some waivers may not be used for courses that reserve places for students upon acceptance to specific programs as listed on the waivers page.
 Additionally, waivers do not cover the cost of books.

-A waiver exchange policy established by the Rhode Island Board of Governors states that a student who pays full-time tuition “at one of the public institutions of higher education in Rhode Island may enroll for a maximum of seven credit hours of study per semester at one of the other public institutions at no additional expense,” subject to certain requirements of each institution’s own policies.
-Interested students should contact CCRI’s Office of Enrollment Services: email@example.com or 401-825-2003.
+A waiver exchange policy established by the Rhode Island Board of Education states that a student who pays full-time tuition “at one of the public institutions of higher education in Rhode Island may enroll for a maximum of seven credit hours of study per semester at one of the other public institutions at no additional expense,” subject to certain requirements of each institution’s own policies.
+Interested students should contact CCRI’s Office of Enrollment Services: firstname.lastname@example.org or 401-825-2003.

 All part- and full-time students are subject to the refund policy.